rohitdev98/SauceLabsTest/README.md

 Test runner class is "TestRunner.java"
 Page Factory object is "pomwithpf.java"
 The configuration file is "config.properties"
-The complete project files are compressed and uploaded as Sprint.rar which is completely importrable to eclipse
+The complete project files are available inside sprint 2 folder